Live

 The setup

-The MCP is the community Postgres server wired into Claude Code's .mcp.json.
+For this exploration I used the community Postgres MCP — the generic one — wired into Claude Code's .mcp.json.
 The entire config is this:

 {